-- 1. To open Orchid Core VMS on a client device, type the IP address of the Orchid Core VMS server in the web browser address bar.
-If you are opening Orchid Core VMS on the Orchid Core VMS server itself, you may enter localhost in the address bar.
+- 1. To open Orchid Recorder on a client device, type the IP address of the Orchid Recorder in the web browser address bar.
+If you are opening Orchid Recorder on the Orchid Recorder itself, you may enter localhost in the address bar.
 (If the default web server port number was changed to a value other than 80, the IP address or localhost will need to be followed by a colon and the web server port number.
 Example: localhost:81) - 2.
-You will be prompted to enter a username and password to sign into Orchid Core VMS.
-(This information should be provided to you by your Orchid Core VMS Administrator.) - 3.
-If you are using a browser that supports WebRTC mode, you will have the option to run Orchid Core VMS in Low-bandwidth mode.
+You will be prompted to enter a username and password to sign into Orchid Recorder.
+(This information should be provided to you by your Orchid Recorder Administrator.) - 3.
+If you are using a browser that supports WebRTC mode, you will have the option to run Orchid Recorder in Low-bandwidth mode.
 (Mark the Low-bandwidth mode checkbox to run in Low-bandwidth mode.)
 In all other web browsers, you'll always sign in using Low-bandwidth mode by default. - 4.
-Mark the Stay signed in checkbox if you wish to remain signed in even if you close your browser session or reboot your computer.
-You will remain signed in for approximately 30 days.
-(If you leave this box unmarked, the system will automatically sign you out if you close your browser session or reboot your computer.) - 5.
 Press Sign In.
+(You will remain signed in for approximately 30 days.)